dhabid/Garage-door-opener/README.md

 ![http-advanced-accessory-plugin](/Images/http-advanced-accessory-plugin.png)

 ### Edit the JSON config file
-On Plugins, go to HTTP Advanced Accessory plugin click on the 3 dots and go to JSON config.<br>
+On Plugins, go to HTTP Advanced Accessory plugin click on the 3 dots, and go to JSON config.<br>
 ![go to JSON config file](/Images/JSON_config.png)

-To add the Exterior garage door copy and paste the code from `Exterior.json`.<br>
+To add a garage door copy and paste the code from `homebridge-http-advanced-accessory.json`.<br>
-Now i need to add the Interior garage door, for that i just click on the plus button and then copy and paste the code from `Interior.json`.<br>
+If you want to add other accessories just click on the plus button and do the same thing as above.<br>

 Remember that when you're done you need to `restart Homebridge` so that the changes have an effect.<br>

-After that in the main page a QR code like this should appear:<br>
+After that on the main page, a QR code like this should appear:<br>
 <p align="center">
     <img width="250" height="250" src="/Images/pair_Homekit.png">
 </p>

 >[!Important]
->`Keep that 7 digit code`.
+>`Keep that 7-digit code`.
 You will need it in the next step.

 ### Add the Homebridge Accessories to Home Assistant
 To add the Homebridge accessories to Home Assistant you just need to go to the `main page in Home Assistant` -> `Settings` -> `Devices and Services` and something like this should appear in discovered:<br>
 ![Homekit Device](/Images/Homekit_device.png)

-`Click on it and then paste the 7 digit` code obtained in the step before.
+`Click on it and then paste the 7-digit code` obtained in the step before.

 # Connect to your Garage